esy/esy.github.io/docs/configuration.md

 It allows Esy to separate source code from built artifacts and thus reuse the same source code location with several projects/sandboxes.

-There are three modes which are controlled by `esy.buildsInSource` config key:
+There are three modes which are controlled by the `esy.buildsInSource` config key:

 ```
 {